23 pieces of jewelry that are absolutely worth the splurge, according to experts | CNN Underscored

 With a 14-karat gold chain and three brilliant white sapphire stones of varying sizes, this piece looks *much* more expensive than it actually is, making it an Underscored editor favorite as well.

-“Not all investment jewelry has to be serious, colorful pieces can instantly dress up a casual outfit,” says Madden.
+“Not all investment jewelry has to be serious; colorful pieces can instantly dress up a casual outfit,” says Madden.

 Thin Croissant Dôme Ring ($345; mejuri.com)

-Mejuri is best known for its budget-friendly croissant ring, but this thinner, 14-karat-gold version makes the silhouette more upscale and higher quality.
+Mejuri is best known for its budget-friendly croissant ring, but this thinner, 14-karat gold version makes the silhouette more upscale and higher quality.
 We love that it’s available in size 3 to 10 too.
 Check out this version for a simpler dome ring without the croissant effect.

 Pave Huggie Earrings ($185; amyojewelry.com)